algolia/algoliasearch-client-javascript/doc/CTS.md

     "parameters": {
       "indexName": "testIndex",
       "searchParam": {
-        "$objectName": "the name of the object for strongly type language, should be on every 'object' type", "query": "the string to search"
+        "$objectName": "the name of the object for strongly type language, should be on every 'object' type (can be 'Object' if free-form)", "query": "the string to search",
+        "acl": {
+          "$enumType": "the name of the enum object if marked as enum in the spec", "value": "the string value of the enum",
+        }
       }
     },
     "request": {